-Upon arrival in Kopargaon railway station, you are met and transferred to pre-booked hotel at Shirdi Dham.
+Upon arrival in Kopargaon railway station, you are met and transferred to a pre-booked hotel at Shirdi Dham.
 After wash and change, proceed for Sai Darshan. dinner and overnight at hotel.

 Arrive at railway station in Delhi.
 You are met and transferred to hotel or residence.

 The above tour program can be customized by air also.
-We offer Shirdi yatra tour from other major cities of India such as Mumbai, Pune, Bangalore, Hyderabad and Chennai etc.
+We offer Shirdi yatra tour from other major cities of India such as Mumbai, Pune, Bangalore, Hyderabad, and Chennai, etc.